On General Closure Operators and Quasi Factorization Structures: Abstract

 \section{Abstract}

-In this article the notions of (quasi weakly hereditary) general closure operator $\mb{C}$ on a category $\cx$ with respect to a class $\cm$ of morphisms, and quasi factorization structures in a category $\cx$ are introduced.
-It is shown that under certain conditions, if $(\ce, \cm)$ is a quasi factorization structure in $\cx$, then $\cx$ has quasi right $\cm$-factorization structure and quasi left $\ce$-factorization structure.
+In this article the notions of quasi mono (epi) as a generalization of mono (epi), (quasi weakly hereditary) general closure operator $\mb{C}$ on a category $\cx$ with respect to a class $\cm$ of morphisms, and quasi factorization structures in a category $\cx$ are introduced.
+It is shown that under certain conditions, if $(\ce, \cm)$ is a quasi factorization structure in $\cx$, then $\cx$ has a quasi right $\cm$-factorization structure and a quasi left $\ce$-factorization structure.
 It is also shown that for a quasi weakly hereditary and quasi idempotent QCD-closure operator with respect to a certain class $\cm$, every quasi factorization structure $(\ce, \cm)$ yields a quasi factorization structure relative to the given closure operator; and that for a closure operator with respect to a certain class $\cm$, if the pair of classes of quasi dense and quasi closed morphisms forms a quasi factorization structure, then the closure operator is both quasi weakly hereditary and quasi idempotent.
-Several illustrative examples are furnished.
+Several illustrative examples are provided.